Imitating from auxiliary imperfect demonstrations via Adversarial Density Weighted Regression: Preliminaries

-however, BC's performance is brittle when $\tau^*$ is scarcity~\citep{ross2011reduction}.
-Another solution is to recover a policy $\pi(\cdot | \bs)$ by matching the expert policy's distribution.
-However, $\pi^*$ can't be directly accessed.
-Therefore, previous studies treat IL as a distribution matching problem, and firstly shape a reward/Q function $c(\bs,\ba)$ $\ie$
+however, BC's performance is brittle when $\mathcal{D}^*$ is scarcity~\citep{ross2011reduction}.
+Another approach is to recover a policy $\pi(\cdot | \bs)$ by matching the distribution of the expert policy.
+Since $\pi^*$ cannot be directly accessed, previous studies frame IL as a distribution-matching problem.
+Specifically, the process begins by estimating a reward or Q-function $c(\bs,\ba)$ as follows:

+where $\sigma$ denotes the \textit{Sigmoid} function.
+The empirical policy $\pi_{\theta}$ is then optimized within a RL framework.
+However, most of these approaches rely on Adversarial learning~\citep{kostrikov2019imitation}, which often suffers from unstable training caused by sub-optimal reward or value functions.
+Different from these methods, our approach is purely a supervised IL framework that entirely utilizes a density-weighted BC objective to leverage demonstrations to correct the policy distribution learned on unknown-quality datasets toward expert distribution.
+Nevertheless, our method necessitates the estimation of behavior density as a prerequisite.

-where $\sigma$ denotes Sigmoid function.
-And then optimizing the empirical policy with this shaped reward/Q function within RL framework.
-However, if the shaped function fails to accurately represent the ground truth reward/Q function, the multi-step updating process within the traditional RL framework will bring cumulative bias, further affecting policy learning.
-To address this limitation, we aim to improve BC and optimize the policy in a single-step manner.
-Specifically, we use demonstrations and datasets to separately estimate the target and sub-optimal density-based action supports, then proceed to imitate from these estimated action supports. \paragraph{Density estimation via Variance Auto-Encoder (VAE).} Typically, action support constraint $\ie$ $D_{\rm KL}[\pi_{\theta}||\pi_{\beta}\big]\leq \epsilon,$ has been utilized to confine the training policy to the support set of the behavior policy $\pi_{\beta}$~\citep{kumar2019stabilizing,fujimoto2019offpolicy}, aiming to mitigate extrapolation error.
-In this research, we propose leveraging existing datasets and demonstrations to separately learn the target and sub-optimal behavior densities, which are then utilized for behavior cloning.
-We follow~\citeauthor{wu2022supported} to estimate the density of action support with Linear Variance Auto-Encoder (VAE) (as demonstrated VAE-1 in \citep{damm2023elbo}) by Empirical Variational Lower Bound (ELBO) :
+\paragraph{Behavior density estimation via Variance Auto-Encoder (VAE).} Typically, action support constrain $\ie,$ $D_{\rm KL}[\pi_{\theta}||\pi_{\beta}\big]\leq \epsilon$ has been utilized to confine the training policy to the support set of the behavior policy $\pi_{\beta}$~\citep{kumar2019stabilizing,fujimoto2019offpolicy}, aiming to mitigate extrapolation error.
+In this research, we propose leveraging existing datasets and demonstrations to separately learn the target and sub-optimal behavior densities, which are then utilized for ADR.
+In particular, we follow~\citeauthor{wu2022supported} to estimate the density of action support with Linear Variance Auto-Encoder (VAE) (as demonstrated VAE-1 in \citep{damm2023elbo}) by Empirical Variational Lower Bound (ELBO) :

-and computing the policy likelihood through importance sampling during evaluation :
+and computing the policy likelihood through importance sampling during evaluation:

 where $\bz^{l}\sim q_{\Phi}(\bz|\bs,\ba)$ is the $l_{th}$ sampled VAE embedding, $\Theta$ and $\Phi$ are separately encoder's and decoder's parameter, $l$ and $L$ respectively denote the $l_{th}$ sampling index and the total sampling times.